-Title: Immersive journey preparation and way-finding aid for people with low vision or blindness
+Title: Immersive journey preparation and wayfinding aid for people with low vision or blindness

 A brief description of your idea (200 words)

-We propose to develop an integrated journey preparation and on-foot navigation guidance tool for pedestrians with low vision or blindness in Melbourne’s CBD.
-This will be realised through a voice-commanded, interactive mobile application allowing users to familiarise and prepare themselves for the expected conditions of specific journeys in the CBD.
-State-of-the-art surround-sound technology providing full-sphere and directional play back will be used to deliver realistic sound and immersive sound from key city locations, allowing users to familiarise and orient themselves in the environmental sounds as the sound changes in accordance with their body/head rotation.
-On-demand location specific descriptions will be overlaid, providing notes regarding landmarks and environmental conditions, as well as up to date information derived from City of Melbourne open data and user-generated content.
+We propose to develop an integrated journey preparation and wayfinding tool for pedestrians with low vision or blindness travelling in Melbourne’s CBD.
+Our technology will enable users to learn about places they wish to travel, familiarize themselves with the soundscape, identify features of interest, prepare for expected conditions on specific journeys and choose the direction they need to go.
+This will be realised through a voice-commanded, interactive smart phone application.
+State-of-the-art surround-sound technology that provides full-sphere and directional play back will deliver realistic, immersive sound from key city locations.
+Users will be able to orientate themselves using these environmental sounds as the sound changes in accordance with their body/head rotation.
+On-demand location-specific audio descriptions will prompt awareness of landmarks and environmental conditions, as well as current information derived from City of Melbourne open data, and user-generated content.

-On-foot navigation assistance will also be delivered using the same smart phone application, utilising GPS and city-wide deployed Bluetooth Beacons to guide users along their pre-prepared journey, with directional sound cueing providing orientation cues, as well as information relating to the user's current physical location to the virtually explored locations experienced during journey preparation.
-Through this we aim to address key challenges around cognitive mapping and recall, and anticipation for on-foot journeys in urban environments.
+The same smart phone application will then deliver wayfinding assistance using GPS and Bluetooth Beacons deployed city-wide to guide travellers along their prepared journey.
+Directional sound will provide orientation cues, linking the user's current physical location to the virtually explored locations experienced during journey preparation.
+This project aims to address key challenges around cognitive mapping and recall during pedestrian travel in urban environments.

 Innovation: How is your solution different or unique to something that may already exist?
 (200 words)